SAP/Webchat/README.md

 ### Bot Memory management
 One thing you might want to do is to send custom data from your website to the bot, like the name of the logged in user, his ID, the page he is currently on (to send product suggestions for example).
 To do that, you can define a `window.webchatMethods.getMemory` function, the webchat will call it before sending user messages, and send your arbitrary payload along with the message to the bot.

-If you use SAP Conversational AI's bot-builder (you should :)), your payload will be put in the memory of the conversation, meaning that you will be able to access this data in your bot-builder.
+If you use SAP Conversational AI's bot-builder (you should :)), your payload will be put in the memory of the conversation, i.e. you will be able to access this data in your bot-builder.
 Let's say you send this as payload : `{ "userName": "Dominik", "userId": 123456 }`, you will then be able to send this as a greeting message : `Hello {{ memory.userName }} !
 How do you do ?`.

 `window.webchatMethods.getMemory` must return a JSON object or a Promise resolving a JSON object :
   - `{ "memory": { ... }, "merge": <boolean> }`